whitschroder/remote-sensing/_sources/drones.md

 :align: center
 ```

-## DJI Mapper for Newer DJI Drones
+## Other Options

 Newer DJI drones are not compatible with most flight planning apps because DJI have not released their software development kit (SDK) to allow an app to communicate with the drone.
 However, most drones, including DJI, have waypoint features, where waypoints and paths can be programmed into the drone.
 Flight planning using waypoints through the flight controller can be tedious, but [DJI Mapper](https://github.com/YarosMallorca/DJI-Mapper) is a useful tool to automate the generation of waypoints based on flight parameters.
 The program outputs a waypoint file that can be uploaded to the DJI drone.

+[WaypointMap](https://www.waypointmap.com/) is another excellent resource for planning drone flights; however, it is subscription-based for full functionality.

 ## Other Drones

 All recreational drones should have waypoint capabilities.
-When all else fails, the coordinates generated with the Flight Planner plugin in QGIS can be exported to a text-based .csv file.
+When all else fails, the coordinates generated with the flight planner plugins in QGIS can be exported to a text-based .csv file.
 This text file can then be manually edited to match the format of the relevant drone.
 The following is an example of a format used by the Innoflight ScanLift 800 drone:

 | | | | | | | | | | | |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |